 Chaired by French engineer Jean-Lou Chameau, the King Abdullah University of Science and Technology (KAUST) boasts 900 graduates per year.
-It’s international, it’s on top of the innovation game, and it can be found by the sea, some 130 kilometers north of Jeddah.

 Once inside KAUST, you may think you were in the USA.
 Religious laws are not applied within its perimeter.
 Of the 901 graduates per year, 633 are international students.
 “The first Saudi Arabian graduate was a woman,” reveals KAUST President Jean-Lou Chameau.